The Complexity of Learning Acyclic Conditional Preference Networks: The Complexity of Learning Potentially Incomplete Acyclic CP-Nets

 \section{The Complexity of Learning Potentially Incomplete Acyclic CP-Nets}

 In this section, we revisit our results on the VC dimension and the teaching dimension for the case that CP-nets are potentially incomplete.
-This extension is useful for several reasons. \begin{itemize} \item In practice, it is likely that users will sometimes be indifferent for some attributes (under certain contexts) or that not enough information is available to completely determine user preferences.
-This makes the restriction to complete CP-nets unrealistic. \item We will introduce algorithms that learn both complete and incomplete CP-nets from membership queries.
-In order to be able to assess the optimality of these algorithms in terms of the number of queries required, we will use the value of the teaching dimension of the corresponding concept class.
+This extension is useful for several reasons. \begin{itemize} \item In practice, a user's preferences may not always be representable by a complete CP-net.
+For example, the genre of a movie might be a parent variable of the variable representing the lead actor.
+Now a user may prefer actor $a_1$ over actor $a_2$ when the genre is comedy, while not having any preference between the same two actors for a different genre.
+In other words, the user generally considers the two actors equally preferable, but considers $a_1$ a better comedian than $a_2$.
+Such preference relation can be modeled with an incomplete CP-net. \item We will introduce algorithms that learn both complete and incomplete CP-nets from membership queries.
+In order to assess the optimality of these algorithms in terms of the number of queries required, we will use the value of the teaching dimension of the corresponding concept class.
 Likewise, we will reassess an algorithm by Koriche and Zanuttini~\cite{Koriche2010685} that uses equivalence and membership queries for learning potentially incomplete CP-nets; for this purpose we need to calculate the VC dimension of the corresponding concept class. \item Our extension of Theorem~\ref{thm:VCDac} to the case of potentially incomplete CP-nets substantially improves on (and corrects) a result by Koriche and Zanuttini~\cite{Koriche2010685}, who present a lower bound on $\VCdim(\mathcal{C}_{ac}^k)$; their bound is in fact incorrect unless $k\ll n$. \end{itemize}

 The main results of this section are summarized in Table~\ref{tab:resultsIncomplete}.
+The calculation of the $\RTD$ of classes containing complete and incomplete CP-nets is left as an open problem.